-Science Space The 2024 Total Solar Eclipse May 'Outshine' 2017 By Michael d'Estries Writer State University of New York at Geneseo Michael d’Estries has been writing about science, culture, space and sustainability since 2005.
-His writing has appeared on Business Insider, CNN, and Forbes. our editorial process Michael d'Estries Updated April 09, 2020 While totality will offer the best way to experience the eclipse, those outside its narrow band will still observe some of its effects.
+Science Space The 2024 Total Solar Eclipse May 'Outshine' 2017 By Michael d'Estries Writer State University of New York at Geneseo Michael d’Estries is a co-founder of the green celebrity blog Ecorazzi.
+He has been writing about culture, science, and sustainability since 2005—his work has appeared on Business Insider, CNN, and Forbes. our editorial process Michael d'Estries Updated April 09, 2020 While totality will offer the best way to experience the eclipse, those outside its narrow band will still observe some of its effects.
 (Photo: Kevin Hale [CC BY-SA 2.0]/Flickr) Share Twitter Pinterest Email Science Space Natural Science Technology Agriculture Energy The path of the 2024 total solar eclipse will take it from Mexico through Texas, Kentucky, Ohio, New York and Maine.
 (Photo: Michael Zeiler/www.GreatAmericanEclipse.com) The path of the 2024 total solar eclipse will take it from Mexico through Texas, Kentucky, Ohio, New York and Maine.
 (Map: Michael Zeiler/www.GreatAmericanEclipse.com) The first total solar eclipse in nearly a century not only injected a much-needed sense of awe about astronomy into our culture, but also introduced a golden age of eclipse watching.
 In the 21st century, 10 total solar eclipses will send the moon's shadow over U.S. soil, with six of these events passing over vast swaths of the country.
 The next one occurs on April 8, 2024, and will cut a path from Mexico to Texas to Maine and the maritime provinces of Canada.
 Nicknamed "The Great North American Eclipse," 13 states will find themselves squarely within the narrow path of totality.
 Cities like San Antonio, Dallas, Little Rock, Indianapolis, Cleveland, Buffalo, Rochester and Syracuse will likely witness a healthy influx of eclipse chasers.
 Extremely lucky sites such as Carbondale, Illinois, Cape Girardeau, Missouri, and Paducah, Kentucky, which enjoyed front-row seats to the 2017 eclipse will also have a great view of the April 2024 one, thus enjoying two total solar eclipses in only seven years.
 How the 2024 eclipse will differ from 2017 While totality will offer the best way to experience the eclipse, those outside its narrow band will still observe some of its effects.
 (Photo: Kevin Hale [CC BY-SA 2.0]/Flickr) While the 2024 total solar eclipse will certainly offer new opportunities, it's the duration of totality that will have eclipse-o-philes counting down the days.
 For the 2017 eclipse, the duration of totality lasted between 20 seconds (over Kansas City, Kansas) to a maximum of two minutes and 40 seconds (over Carbondale, Illinois).
 The 2024 eclipse by comparison will average just under 4 minutes (4 minutes 27 seconds in Texas) along the path of totality.
 As American writer and editor Mabel Loomis Todd proclaimed over a century ago, those additional seconds to experience the wonders of totality will most certainly be worth getting excited for.
 "I doubt if the effect of witnessing a total eclipse ever quite passes away," she wrote.
 "The impression is singularly vivid and quieting for days, and can never be wholly lost.
 A startling nearness to the gigantic forces of nature and their inconceivable operation seems to have been established.
 Personalities and towns and cities, and hates and jealousies, and even mundane hopes, grow very small and very far away."
 Some great resources to prepare for the eclipse can be found at NASA's eclipse website and at The Great American Eclipse.
 The biggest wild card working against the 2024 eclipse is, like other celestial events, the weather.
 While the 2017 eclipse benefited from its timing in August — one of the best weather months of the year — the 2024 event will occur during a seasonal transition marked by the rhyme "April showers bring May flowers."
 You can't control the weather, but you have a string of viewing opportunities in the coming years.
 After the 2024 event, the next closest rounds of total solar eclipses over the U.S. will occur on March 30, 2033; Aug.
 23, 2044; Aug.
 12, 2045 and March 30, 2052.